-Gergely Fazekas on the artistic director of Festival Academy Budapest:
+Gergely Fazekas on the artistic director of Festival Academy Budapest

 „My former piano teacher, Zsuzsa Pertis, would often talk with great and sincere enthusiasm about her daughter-in-law, Kati, who was endowed with so many wonderful gifts: she was not only a sublime violinist but also a marvellous cook, an excellent painter and had a special talent for interior design.
 She told me of course – before and after the piano lessons – about her only son, Barna, too, always with a heartfelt, yet restrained maternal admiration.
 She was also proud of her children’s awards (Kati had just come first at the József Szigeti International Violin Competition, while Barna had just won first prize at the International Violin Competition of Indianapolis, as well as six out of the eight special prizes and came third at the Queen Elisabeth Competition in Brussels), but she was most proud of the fact that her son had performed Bartók’s Violin Concerto alongside Kocsis and that he had played Berg’s Violin Concerto in the Concertgebouw under the baton of Péter Eötvös.
 Above a certain technical level, judging performing arts is a matter of taste, thus I can relate to you how I personally feel about their art, for example that I am exceedingly fond of the combination of spontaneity, technical skills, awareness of stlye and profound musicality that is so characteristic of their performance.
-I am simply smitten by the fact they never play the same piece the same way twice, that they dare to take risks, that whatever they do – play in a string quartet, give classes or organise a festival – they do it with relentless faith, that they make music and live with the same glowing intensity, now with three children, Hanna, who is mad about beat-boxing and strives to be an actor, the football-player and violinist Gazsi and Olga, who toddles with musical dance-steps and little Zsigmond with bright eyes.”
+I am simply smitten by the fact they never play the same piece the same way twice, that they dare to take risks, that whatever they do – play in a string quartet, give classes or organise a festival – they do it with relentless faith, that they make music and live with the same glowing intensity, now with four children, Hanna, who is mad about beat-boxing and strives to be an actor, the football-player and violinist Gazsi, Olga, who toddles with musical dance-steps and little Zsigmond with bright eyes.”